garrypolley/django_generic_permissions/README.md

 ## Configuration

 You will need to include the authentication backend supplied by this package.
-If you wish to use mongo as your database then follow the config info mentioned below.
+If you wish to use mongo as your database then follow the config info mentioned in the mongo section.

 ```python
 # -*- coding: utf-8 -*-